-Efforts to analyze the innovation process have historically included observational experiments in actual corporate environments, but these have faced significant limitations due to low reproducibility and difficulties in manipulating experimental conditions.
-As a result, the effects of variables such as organizational structure, communication methods, and degree of diversity on the innovation process remain not fully understood.
-If LLM-MAS can replicate the innovation process, it would enable repeated simulations with adjustable conditions under high reproducibility.
+Efforts to analyze innovation processes have historically included observational experiments in actual corporate environments, but these have faced significant limitations due to low reproducibility and difficulties in manipulating experimental conditions.
+As a result, the effects of conditions such as diversity in team member, communication methods, and organizational structure on innovation processes remain not fully understood.
+If LLM-MAS can replicate the innovation processes of human teams, it would enable repeated simulations under adjustable conditions with high reproducibility.